Community Partners

 Chicago HOPES for Kids

-• Opportunities: After-school Volunteer Mentor: The after-school program is an opportunity to provide academic support and build relationships with children K-5 who are experiencing homelessness.
-After-school volunteers empower students through learning, and have fun along the way!
-Volunteers assist in facilitating an easy-to-follow curriculum.
-The curriculum includes: 40 minutes of homework help, 20 minutes of literacy support, and 25 minutes of enrichment (a read-aloud, paired with a corresponding activity.)
-Volunteers work with one to three children at a time.
+• Opportunities: Our year round program is an opportunity to provide academic support, and build relationships with students from Kindergarten-9th grade who are experiencing homelessness.
+As an after-school volunteer you will empower students through learning, and have fun along the way!
+Volunteers assist in facilitating the HOPES curriculum curriculum, which includes: homework help, literacy support & enrichment (ex.
+STEAM activities).
+Volunteers will work with 1 to 3 children at a time depending on the number of students at the site.

 • Location: Shelter sites and times: